-In December 2017, the Board of Directors approved the Company's Co-Founder Grant, consisting of 10.3 million shares of Class A Common Stock in the form of RSAs which were granted to Drew Houston, the Company's co-founder and Chief Executive Officer.
-This Co-Founder Grant has service-based, market-based, and performance-based vesting conditions.
-The Co-Founder Grant is excluded from Class A common stock issued and outstanding until the satisfaction of these vesting conditions.
-The Company estimated the grant date fair value of the Co-Founder Grant using a model based on multiple stock price paths developed through the use of a Monte Carlo simulation that incorporates into the valuation the possibility that certain stock price targets may not be satisfied.
-The first tranche of the Co-Founder Grant vested in the fourth quarter of 2021.
-The stock-based compensation expense for the Co-Founder Grant is recognized utilizing the accelerated attribution method over the requisite service period identified as the derived service period over which the market conditions are expected to be achieved, and is not reversed if the market conditions are not satisfied.
-Therefore no incremental stock-based compensation was recognized upon vesting of these RSAs.
-See Note 11, "Stockholders' Deficit" to the Company's condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for further information.
+In December 2017, the Board of Directors approved a Co-Founder Grant of 10.3 million shares of Class A Common Stock in the form of restricted stock awards ("RSAs") to Drew Houston, the Company's co-founder and Chief Executive Officer (the "Co-Founder Grant").
+The grant is subject to service-based, market-based, and performance-based vesting conditions and is excluded from issued and outstanding Class A Common Stock until vesting.
+The Company estimated the grant date fair value using a Monte Carlo simulation model that incorporated the probability of not meeting stock price targets.
+The first tranche vested in the fourth quarter of 2021.
+Stock-based compensation expense for the Co-Founder Grant was recognized using the accelerated attribution method over the derived service period and will not be reversed if market conditions are unmet.
+As of December 31, 2024, the Company had fully recognized all related stock-based compensation expense.
+See Note 11, "Stockholders' Deficit," for additional information.